 This map below indicates release sites around Otago.
 Our expectation is a spread of 20km from each release site within the next two months.
 This covers most of Otago!

 Any areas the virus doesn’t reach this year should be reached by natural spread next year.
 Note that the gap in the middle of Otago is higher altitude with low rabbit populations.

 Information for pet rabbit owners

-The RHDV2 virus has been confirmed in a small number of wild rabbits in both Marlborough and the Bay of Plenty.
-These cases were picked up as part of monitoring the effectiveness of the controlled calicivirus K5 release that was undertaken earlier in the year.
+The RHDV2 virus has been confirmed in New Zealand.
+Cases of this have been picked up as part of monitoring the effectiveness of the controlled calicivirus K5 release that was undertaken earlier in the year.
 Biosecurity New Zealand will continue the surveillance programme to help us understand the new strain's spread.

 Steps pet and farmed rabbit owners can take to minimise the risk

 There are a number of practical steps rabbit owners can take to minimise the risk to their rabbits of contracting a rabbit virus.